arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 We have labeled the three classes as "Low-", "High-" and "Medium-Adherence" groups, respectively, for ease of interpretation.
 Examining the class-conditional item response probabilities, the Medium Adherence class had a probability of 0.88 of always wearing a mask in public, but a probability of only 0.19 of social distancing when outside of their homes, for example.
 Calculating the class-specific seroprevalence, the Low Adherence group had the highest infection rates (37.7%, 95% Binomial CI: 28.5-47.7%), the medium adherence the next highest (32.2%, 95% Binomial CI: 27.0-37.7%), and the most adherent group experienced the lowest infection rates (25.4%, 95% Binomial CI: 20.2-31.1%).
-Incorporating latent class membership into the imputed GLM model described in our previous paper (30) retained the relationship between adherence and infection.
+Incorporating latent class membership into the imputed GLM model described in #darkred[@d4a and the accompanying] #mystrike[our previous] paper @arnoldLongitudinalStudyImpact2022 retained the relationship between adherence and infection.
 Relative to the least adherent group, the Medium Adherence group experienced a non-significant reduction in infection risk (aOR, 95% CI: 0.73, 0.45-1.18), and the most adherent group a significant reduction (aOR, 95% CI: 0.59, 0.36-0.98) (@tbl-lca-mice-fit).

 #let lca_irp_table = csv("./manuscript_files/tables/lca-item-response-probs.csv")